|Mayor Anton Cermak is sworn into office in April 7, 1931.|

 There are a lot of conflicting stories and testimonials and over the decades, there has been much speculation, misinformation, and even outright fabrications regarding the shooting of Anton Cermak.
 Several of the versions including statements from President-elect Franklin D. Roosevelt, L.L.
 Lee, Miami City Manager, Chicago Alderman James Bowler, Mrs. Walter Wright, and Reporter Rex Schaeffer.

-Gunshot Wound, Injury and Complications.
+Gunshot Wound, Injury, and Complications.

 Cermak died on March 6, partly because of his wounds.
 On March 30, however, his personal physician, Dr. Karl A. Meyer, said that Cermak’s primary cause of death was ulcerative colitis, commenting, “The mayor would have recovered from the bullet wound had it not been for the complication of colitis.”
 The autopsy disclosed the wound had healed, adding, “the other complications were not directly due to the bullet wound.”

 In near zero-degree temperatures, half a million people stood along the street lines to watch Cermak’s body pass on its way to the old Chicago Stadium.
-Never in history of the city has there been a funeral procession so grand.
+Never in the history of the city has there been a funeral procession so grand.
 The service in the stadium was non-partisan and non-religious.

 Tributes came from around the country.

 Chicago committeeman T.J.
-Bowler described Cermak as the “the greatest leader the Democratic party ever had,” and World Fair President D.F.
+Bowler described Cermak as the “the greatest leader the Democratic Party ever had,” and World Fair President D.F.
 Kelly stated, “Chicago has never had a man whose passing will be felt in so many directions.”

 In the end, Mayor Cermak’s legacy was felt most intimately on the streets of the city he had devoted his life to and the place he loved the most, Chicago.
-In this true American city, Cermak was a true American.
+In this truly American city, Cermak was a true American.
 An immigrant, a worker, and a leader.
 Upon his death, his city remembered him as their greatest benefactor, a champion of public service and civic pride.

-In 1950 J. Edgar Hoover, the head of the FBI, was asked to report on the original investigation into the case: "The Secret Service files reflected that there were many allegations, most of which were in the form of anonymous letters, that the attempted assassination was planned by gangsters or some organized criminal group, and that Zangara had been sent to Miami expressly for that purpose.
+In 1950 J. Edgar Hoover, the head of the FBI was asked to report on the original investigation into the case: "The Secret Service files reflected that there were many allegations, most of which were in the form of anonymous letters, that the attempted assassination was planned by gangsters or some organized criminal group, and that Zangara had been sent to Miami expressly for that purpose.
 Subsequent investigation, however, indicated that he had been in Miami for several months prior to the incident.
 There is no indication that Zangara had any knowledge as to the identity of Mayor Cermak of Chicago.
 There was no evidence that Zangara had been in Chicago nor had any relatives or associates in the city."

 “I work from the same desk that Mayor Cermak sat at over eighty years ago.
 And a day does not go by that I don’t think about Tony Cermak’s legacy and what he did for his city.” – Chicago Mayor Rahm EmanuelCompiled by Neil Gale, Ph.D.